Isothiazolinone: Applications

 4,5-Dichloro-2-n-octyl-4-isothiazolino-3-one (DCOI or Sea-Nine 211) is used especially as an antifouling agent, i.e. paint for ship hulls to prevent the formation of barnacles, etc.

 Safety and environmental aspects

 Together with their wanted function, controlling or killing microorganisms, isothiazolinones also have undesirable effects.
 Many countries are looking at partial or full bans of the substance due to the known dangers in using the biocide.

 Environmental

 Isothiazolinones have a high aquatic toxicity.
 DCOI has been detected in both port water and sediment samples in Osaka, Japan, especially in weakly circulating mooring areas.
-DCOI levels threaten to various marine invertebrates.
+DCOI levels threaten various marine invertebrates.
 Isothiazolinones also are extremely toxic to fish.

 Dermatitis

 In 2014 the European Commission Scientific Committee on Consumer Safety reported:

 "The dramatic rise in the rates of reported cases of contact allergy to MI, as detected by diagnostic patch tests, is unprecedented in Europe; there have been repeated warnings about the rise (Gonçalo M, Goossens A. 2013).
 The increase is primarily caused by increasing consumer exposure to MI from cosmetic products; exposures to MI in household products, paints and in the occupational setting also need to be considered.
 The delay in re-evaluation of the safety of MI in cosmetic products is of concern to the SCCS; it has adversely affected consumer safety."

 "It is unknown what proportion of the general population is now sensitized to MI and has not been confirmed as sensitized."
 In 2014, the European Commission Scientific Committee on Consumer Safety further issued a voluntary ban on "the mixture of Methylchloroisothiazolinone (and) Methylisothiazolinone (MCI/MI) from leave-on products such as body creams.
 The measure is aimed at reducing the risk from and the incidence of skin allergies.
 The preservative can still be used in rinse-off products such as shampoos and shower gels at a maximum concentration of 0.0015 % of a mixture in the ratio 3:1 of MCI/MI.
 The measure will apply for products placed on the market after 16 July 2015."
 Shortly thereafter, Canada moved to adopt similar measures in its Cosmetic Ingredients Hotlist.
 Additionally, new research into cross reactivity of MI-sensitized patients to variants benzisothiazolinone and octylisothiazolinone have found that reactions may occur if present in sufficient amounts.